1. POLICY STATEMENT

 14.5 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.

-15. TRANSFERRING PERSONAL DATA TO A COUNTRY OUTSIDE THE EEA
+15. TRANSFERRING PERSONAL DATA OUT OF THE UK

-15.1 We may transfer any personal data we hold to a country outside the European Economic Area ("EEA"), provided that one of the following conditions applies:
+15.1 We may transfer any personal data we hold outside of the UK, provided that one of the following conditions applies:

 15.1.1 The country to which the personal data are transferred ensures an adequate level of protection and appropriate safeguards for the data subjects' rights and freedoms.

 15.1.2 The data subject has given his/her consent.

-15.1.3 The transfer is necessary for one of the reasons set out in the Acts, including the performance of a contract between Flogas and the data subject, or to protect the vital interests of the data subject.
+15.1.3 The transfer is necessary for one of the reasons set out in the relevant Data Protection Laws and Regulations, including the performance of a contract between Flogas and the data subject, or to protect the vital interests of the data subject.

 15.1.4 The transfer is legally required on important public interest grounds or for the establishment, exercise or defence of legal claims.

 15.1.5 The transfer is authorised by the relevant data protection authority where we have adduced adequate safeguards with respect to the protection of the data subjects' privacy, their fundamental rights and freedoms, and the exercise of their rights.

-15.2 Subject to the requirements in clause 15 above, personal data we hold may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+15.2 Subject to the requirements in clause 15.1 above, personal data we hold may also be processed by staff operating outside the UK who work for us or for one of our suppliers.
 That staff maybe engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.

 16. YOUR RIGHTS

-The Acts lay down strict rules about the way in which personal data and sensitive personal data is collected, assessed, used and disclosed.
-Data Subjects have the following rights under the Acts.
+The relevant Laws and Regulations lay down strict rules about the way in which personal data and sensitive personal data is collected, assessed, used and disclosed.
+Data Subjects have the following rights: